cheylea/selfverification-evoting/README.md

 # Installation

+## Step One
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies.

 ```
 python -m pip install -r requirements.txt
 ```

+## Step Two
-Create the folder `instance` in the repository as indicated in the director.
+Create the folder `instance` in the repository as indicated in the directory.
 Create a file caled `config.py`.
 Copy and paste and save into it the below:

 ```python
 SECRET_KEY = ''
 encryption_key = ''
 ```
 Add your own keys into the strings to run the programme.

+## Step Three
+Create the folder `idphoto` in the repository as indicated in the directory.
+Leave empty.

 # Usage

+There are two versions of this tool in the repository.
+The "test" version `app_test.py` that skips the biometric identification and the version that is the complete tool `app.py`.

+## Step One
-Run `app_test.py` to run the application on the chosen port in the `config.py` file and navigate to view.
+Run either `app.py` or `app_test.py` to run the application.
 You can configure the port at the bottom of the `app_test.py`.
 For example:

 ```python
 # Before